mgrove36/bbc-young-reporter/article-processor.md

 </dd>
 </dl>

-The cover image for your article must be a JPEG image, and have the `jpg` file extension.
+<p>The cover image for your article must be a JPEG image, and have the `jpg` file extension.
 If your image is a PNG, you can [convert it using an online tool](https://png2jpg.com/).
 The file name must also be the same as your article's file name.
 This will be provided to you when you download the file from this page.
-E.g. if the file you download from this page is `news-article.md` then your cover image must be `news-article.jpg` (capital letters **DO** matter).
+E.g. if the file you download from this page is `news-article.md` then your cover image must be `news-article.jpg` (capital letters **DO** matter).</p>

-Any extra images for your article must be in the format: `ARTICLE_FILE_NAME--extra-IMAGE_ID.jpg`, where you replace `ARTICLE_FILE_NAME` with the file name you used for the cover image, and `IMAGE_ID` with a unique ID for the image - start at 1 for the first image in your article (excluding the cover image).
-E.g.: `news-article--extra-1.jpg`.
+<p>Any extra images for your article must be in the format: `ARTICLE_FILE_NAME--extra-IMAGE_ID.jpg`, where you replace `ARTICLE_FILE_NAME` with the file name you used for the cover image, and `IMAGE_ID` with a unique ID for the image - start at 1 for the first image in your article (excluding the cover image).
+E.g.: `news-article--extra-1.jpg`.</p>

 <hr>

-###  Example
+<h3>Example</h3>

 <pre><code># Headline